At Penn State, critics claim, there's no handle on hazing

 Penn State is just now exiting the tunnel of one of the darkest university scandals in history -- the conviction of assistant football coach Jerry Sandusky for molesting young boys for decades, and three school officials for failing to report his crimes.

-The news hit the university hard, and critics accused school administrators of having a cultural of silence.
+The news hit the university hard, and critics accused school administrators of having a culture of silence.
 Penn State, after former President Graham Spanier was convicted of one misdemeanor charge, endangering the welfare of a child, in the Sandusky case, said, "... while we cannot undo the past, we have rededicated ourselves and our university to act always with the highest integrity, in affirming the shared values of our community."

 Less than two months later, Penn State faces more allegations that administrators failed to protect young people in their charge -- this time, inside the walls of its fraternities.